CBD Weed Guide

-Over the last year or so, you might have started coming across the term “CBD weed.”
-In many cases, hemp manufacturers use this term to refer to CBD flower products, but CBD flower is not the same thing as weed by any stretch of the imagination.
-That’s not to say, however, that CBD and THC should always be kept apart.
-In this guide, we’ll examine the various definitions of CBD weed and provide you with our take on using Cannabis sativa products that contain both CBD and THC.
+Hemp manufacturers sometimes use the term “CBD weed” to refer to CBD flower products, but CBD flower is not the same thing as weed by any stretch of the imagination.
+In this guide, we’ll examine the various definitions of CBD weed and provide you with our take on cannabis products that contain both CBD and THC.

 What is CBD weed?